Dr Glen Anderson

 Dr. Anderson completed his Bachelor of Arts (Honours) and Bachelor of Arts/Bachelor of Laws (Honours) (Macq) in 2003 and 2005 respectively and was immediately awarded the Division of Law 30th Anniversary Law Scholarship, Macquarie University, to undertake a PhD.
 After graduating with his doctorate in 2009 he worked as an Associate Lecturer in Law at Macquarie University before being appointed in 2010 as a Lecturer in Law at the University of Newcastle.

-Dr. Anderson completed his Bachelor of Arts (Honours) research thesis, The Superpowers and Angola: An Analysis of United States and Soviet Involvement in the Angolan War, in 2003.
-This was followed by his Bachelor of Arts/Bachelor of Laws (Honours) research thesis, The Legality of Secession in International Law: An Analysis of United Nations Instruments and State Practice in 2005 for which he was awarded the John Peden Memorial Prize for Best Legal Research Project.
-He was awarded his PhD in law in 2009 for his doctoral thesis, The Legality of Unilateral Non-Colonial Secession in International Law.
+Dr. Anderson in 2003 completed his Bachelor of Arts (Honours) research thesis, The Superpowers and Angola: An Analysis of United States and Soviet Involvement in the Angolan War.
+This was followed in 2005 by his Bachelor of Arts/Bachelor of Laws (Honours) research thesis, The Legality of Secession in International Law: An Analysis of United Nations Instruments and State Practice for which he was awarded the John Peden Memorial Prize for Best Legal Research Project.
+In 2009 he was awarded his PhD in law for his doctoral thesis, The Legality of Unilateral Non-Colonial Secession in International Law.

 Since graduating from Macquarie University he has published sole authored articles in prestigious law journals such as the Denver Journal of International Law and Policy, Connecticut Journal of International Law, Loyola of Los Angeles International and Comparative Law Review, Property Law Review and Brooklyn Journal of International Law, the latter respectively ranked second and twelfth in the world for case and journal citation in international law under the 2015 Washington and Lee Law Journal Rankings.

-He has forthcoming sole authored articles accepted for 2016 with the University of Western Australia Law Review, Arizona Journal of International and Comparative Law and Vanderbilt Journal of Transnational Law, the latter ranked seventh in the world for combined score and journal citation in international law under the 2015 Washington and Lee Law Journal Rankings.
+He has recently published sole authored articles with the University of Western Australia Law Review, Arizona Journal of International and Comparative Law and highly coveted Vanderbilt Journal of Transnational Law, the latter ranked seventh in the world for combined score and journal citation in international law under the 2015 Washington and Lee Law Journal Rankings.

 Dr. Anderson also has two sole authored book projects with Oxford University Press, arguably the world’s most prestigious publisher (approximately 400,000 words/600+ pp. each).